 Run the recipe to download the files.

-Having downloaded the raw data, we now want to read it into DSS.
+Having downloaded the raw data, we now want to read it into Dataiku.

-With the Passengers folder selected, choose Create a dataset from the Actions menu in the top right corner.
-This initiates a New Files in Folder dataset.
+With the Passengers folder selected, choose Create dataset from the Actions menu in the top right corner.
+This initiates a new Files in Folder dataset.